15

 Red

-De France (92p) offered ripe berries, sweetness and nice aftertaste, while Carbonnieux (91-92p) showed great structure and refinement.
+De France (92p) offered ripe berries, sweetness, and a nice aftertaste, while Carbonnieux (91-92p) showed great structure and refinement.

-Latour Martillac (90-91p) smelled beautifully of raspberries and had velvety palate, while Les Carmes Haut Brion and Picque Caillou, both worth 90p, showed nice fruit aroma and splendid structure.
+Latour Martillac (90-91p) smelled beautifully of raspberries and had a velvety palate, while Les Carmes Haut Brion and Picque Caillou, both worth 90p, showed pleasant fruit aroma and splendid structure.

-Domaine de Chevalier, Haut Bailly, Haut Bergey, La Louviere, Pape Clement, Rahoul and Smith Haut Lafitte were all pretty and finesseful wines worth 88-89p.
+Domaine de Chevalier, Haut Bailly, Haut Bergey, La Louviere, Pape Clement, Rahoul, and Smith Haut Lafitte were all pretty and finesse wines worth 88-89p.

 White

-The very sophisticated and refined Laville Haut Brion (94-95p) with incredibly beautiful aroma together with the strong and creamy Haut Brion (93-94p), tasted at château, was simply stupendous wines and clearly underlined the high quality of the vintage.
+The very sophisticated and refined Laville Haut Brion (94-95p) with a beautiful aroma together with the strong and creamy Haut Brion (93-94p), tasted at château, was simply breathtaking wine and underlined the high quality of the vintage.

-Domaine de Chevalier (94+p) was a pure revelation with fat and creamy fruit, great length and 20 seconds aftertaste.
+Domaine de Chevalier (94+p) was a pure revelation with fat, creamy fruit, great length, and 20 seconds aftertaste.
 Fabulous wine.

 Haut Bergey (93p) looked like captivating beauty with its richness and many nuances.

-Smith Haut Lafite (92-93p) showed very intense aroma of peaches, citrus and mango.
+Smith Haut Lafite (92-93p) showed intense peaches, citrus, and mango aroma.
 Lovely wine.
 Latour Martillac (92p) was also aromatic and hugely refined.

-Bouscaut, Carbonnieux, de Chantegrive, de France, Malartic Lagraviere and Rahoul impressed with fine aroma of acacia, citrus and apples, plus fine structure.
+Bouscaut, Carbonnieux, de Chantegrive, de France, Malartic Lagraviere, and Rahoul impressed with a fine aroma of acacia, citrus, and apples, plus fine structure.
 88-89p.

 Correct wines – de Fieuzal (86p) and Larrivet Haut Brion (86p)